My commitment is to your personal growth and empowerment.

 I allow a full 60 minutes of my time for an hour of therapy.
 This is in contrast to practitioners who allow 45 or 50 minutes for a 'therapy hour'.

-If we are using an online medium such as skype, there may be some time involved in getting the connection working, or in re-establishing connection if it drops out.
+If we are using an online medium such as Zoom, there may be some time involved in getting the connection working, or in re-establishing connection if it drops out.
 I consider 5 minutes of disruption per hour an acceptable amount.
 If there is more disruption than that, I will add that on to the time I allow for the session.

 The first session goes for 1.5 hours, billed at 1.5 x the hourly rate.